 Moving to the Next Phase of How We Work

-As states and DC start their phased reopening, AU is planning a phased return of faculty and staff to campus for the fall semester that takes steps to support the university’s teaching, research, and service missions in a way that ensures the health and safety of our community members.
+As states and DC start their phased reopening, AU is planning a phased return of faculty and staff to campus for the spring semester that takes steps to support the university’s teaching, research, and service missions in a way that ensures the health and safety of our community members.
 Although the university will begin phased physical return, the way we work will differ significantly from the pre-COVID-19 period to protect the health and safety of faculty, staff, and students—in terms of where, how, and when we work.

 - All AU community members and visitors entering our buildings asked to self-monitor for COVID-19 symptoms and possible exposure.